orb-lang/qor/doc/md/core/table.md

    return ret
 end
 ```

-### compact(tab, n)
+### compact\(tab, n\)

-  Makes the array portion of a table compact up to ``n``, by moving any values
+  Makes the array portion of a table compact up to `n`, by moving any values
-found above ``nils`` downward into the holes.
+found above `nils` downward into the holes\.

-This is recommended as an alternative to a ``remove``-heavy algorithm.
+This is recommended as an alternative to a `remove`\-heavy algorithm\.
 Since it
-moves values at most once, it's faster to cache the value of ``#tab``, remove
+moves values at most once, it's faster to cache the value of `#tab`, remove
-unwanted values, and run ``compact`` once at the end.
+unwanted values, and run `compact` once at the end\.

-This is a ``.n`` aware algorithm, and will use it if the second argument is not
+This is a `.n` aware algorithm, and will use it if the second argument is not
-provided.
+provided\.
 As the purpose is to shrink a table with holes, we feel that
-providing ``#tab`` as a further fallback is asking for trouble.
+providing `#tab` as a further fallback is asking for trouble\.

-Returns nothing, in common with other functions which mutate a table in-place.
+Returns nothing, in common with other functions which mutate a table in\-place\.

 ```lua
 function Tab.compact(tab, n)